Algeria–Turkey relations

-Algerian-Turkish relations refers to the diplomatic relations between Turkey and Algeria.
+Algeria–Turkey relations refers to the diplomatic relations between Turkey and Algeria.
 Algeria has an embassy in Ankara and a general consulate in Istanbul.
 Turkey has an embassy in Algiers.
 Both countries are full members of the Union for the Mediterranean and the Organisation of Islamic Cooperation.

 History

 Up from 16th century until 1830, northern Algeria was part of the Ottoman Empire, then known as Ottoman Algeria.
-Algiers was one of the eyalets and enjoyed a significant degree of political autonomy.
+Algiers was one of the eyalets and possessed a significant degree of political autonomy.

 In 2017, one of the symbols for the 500-year old friendship between Turkey and Algeria, the Ketchaoua Mosque in Algiers, was restored with Turkish funds.
-Restoration was one of the projects related to "Friendship and Cooperation Agreement" signed during Prime Minister of Turkey Recep Tayyip Erdoğan's visit to Algeria in 2006.
+Restoration was one of the projects related to the "Friendship and Cooperation Agreement" signed during Prime Minister of Turkey Recep Tayyip Erdoğan's visit to Algeria in 2006.

-History has been in the core of both sides officials' discourse regarding the Algeria–Turkey relations.
+History has been key to the discourse regarding the Algeria–Turkey relations.
 The Turkish Ministry of Foreign Affairs describes it as: "Turkey and Algeria share common history as well as deep-rooted cultural and brotherly ties."
 In order to consolidate relations between the two countries, a cultural and historical symposium was organized in 2017.
 During the meeting, Algerian Minister of Culture Azzedine Mihoubi said "We need to increase the number of such activities on our common history and look more into our history belonging to the Ottoman period".